back to all projects

 Timelines:

-Building Permit: Q2 2026
+Building Permit (Phase 1A): Q2 2026

 All projected timelines are indicative and reflect current market conditions and planning assumptions.
 As with any development project, these estimates remain subject to change due to evolving regulatory, market, and construction environments.
 Accordingly, dates should be considered as targets rather than definitive deadlines.